Bordeira: History

 Until 1837, the parishes of Carrapateira and Bordeira were actually separate ecclesiastical administrative divisions, of the neighbouring municipality of Vila do Bispo.
 When these two parishes were converted reallocated during the administrative reforms of Mouzinha de Silveira's government, they were integrated into one parish, and the parish transferred to the settlement of Bordeira which was more secular located in the interior.

 Geography

 The civil parish is located along the western coast of Portugal, in the southern limit of the municipality of Sabroa, bordered in the north by the civil parish of Aljezur, east by the parish of Bensafrim and south-east by the parish of Barão de São João (both in the municipality of Lagos and south by the parish of Vila do Bispo (in the municipality of the same name).

-It is highlighted by its small chapel, constructed after the 1755 earthquake, heavily carved with gilded interior and retable.
+It is highlighted by its small chapel, constructed after the 1755 earthquake and its following devastating tsunami (−29.8% lost their lives), heavily carved with gilded interior and retable.
 The church is dedicated to the patron, Nossa Senhora da Encarnação (Our Lady of the Incarnation).

-Bordeira is better remembered for its beachfront and sand dunes, popular with surfers who visit Praia da Bordeira'.
+Bordeira is better remembered for its beachfront and sand dunes, popular with surfers who visit Praia da Bordeira.